Siddhesh19991/CI-CD/README.md

-# Machine Learning for Property Prices in Sweden: From Data Collection to Deployment
+Machine Learning for Housing in Sweden: A Complete Guide from Data Collection to Deployment

 The detailed blog can be found here.

 This project provides valuable insights for users looking to understand the housing market in Sweden and serves as a comprehensive guide for anyone interested in the full spectrum of a ML lifecycle, from data collection to deployment.